JoakimCh/BetterDataView.js/examples/readMe.md

 ```

 ## Conclusion
-Using ES modules are awesome since the same script works everywhere without needing any tools to proccess it.
+Using ES modules together with standard JavaScript is awesome since the same script works everywhere without needing any tools to proccess it.